ernestdanalyst/fifa21-data-cleaning-/README.md

-finally Names like C. Ronaldo , A. Benjamin , G. Paiva were standardized to reflect the full first name
+To achieve standardization, names such as C. Ronaldo, A. Benjamin, and G. Paiva were modified to display the full first name

 <div align="center">
     <h2>Percentages</h2>
 </div>

-As advised by the Data Dictionary , the columns OVA and POT were reformatted to reflect percentages.
-Column from example was used to add % to the end of the row figures ,then the data type was changed to percentage
+Following the guidance of the Data Dictionary, the OVA and POT columns were reformatted to display percentages.
+To achieve this, the "Column from example" was utilized to add a "%" symbol to the end of the row figures, and the data type was changed to percentage.

 | Before | After |
 |--------|-------|